 Following campus guidelines, the Makerspace will be closed to all non-essential community members until further notice.
 We will, however, be offering support for research, coursework, and members of the campus community through the services described below.
 Depending on their success, we anticipate that some of our innovative service responses will be adopted into our normal operations.

-The information below covers the Fall 2020 term.
+The information below covers the Spring 2021 term.
 There will be reduced service during normal campus closures (holidays and interterm breaks).

 Materials fees will continue to be tracked through our Shopify store, and billed through CalCentral at the end of each session.

 In a normal semester, the Makerspace serves over 1400 students, instructors and researchers with a very small staff.
 In order to balance our commitment to serving our broad community and our mandate to support teaching and research, we have created a set of tiers for prioritizing access to the support services we can provide.
-We will begin the Fall semester with the suite of services open to all as described below.
 Should demand for these services become too high for our limited staff to meet, we may need to reduce or remove this access depending on volume and our capacity, beginning with the higher numbered tiers first.

 Jacobs Project Support

 The Jacobs Hall technical team has developed a project support service that allows eligible students, faculty, and staff to submit formatted part files for fabrication and pick-up.
 The program is intended to support research, academic, and co-curricular projects with technical fabrication support through a standardized request system, virtual design support, and safe parts pick up.
 We will be offering a variety of fabrication methods, including metal/wood/acrylic laser cutting, 3D printing, and most of the other rapid prototyping processes.
-Access to the program will be limited to individuals in tiers 1, 2, and 3 (see Tier Assignments for more information).
+Access to the program will be offered campus-wide, with a priority based on tier assignment during busier times.